Intro to Responsibility Charting (and what RACI can do for you)

 Conclusion

-In summary, responsibility charting is a great way to set clear expectations for your team and hold them accountable-but it's important to remember that there are many ways to do this!
+Responsibility charting is a great way to set clear expectations for your team and hold them accountable-but it's important to remember that there are many ways to do this!
 In my next few blog posts I'll be writing about my personal modified version of a RACI chart and the scalability that my modifications add to this traditional project management framework